MichaelG123-hub/Final-prroject-CMP-343/README.md

 Also I added an delete and update button in my Books.jsx page in my front-end.
 For now they do nothing but I styled the buttons.

+update:

+The goal for today is to delete books.

+In the backend, I created a DELETE endpoint that receives a book's ID and removes the corresponding record from the database.
+This allows the server to handle delete requests from the client side.

+On the frontend, each book displayed has a Delete button.
+When a user clicks the button, a request is sent to the backend to delete the book.
+Once the operation is complete, the page reloads to reflect the updated list of books.

 you can use npm start to start the back-end and front-end. (work in progress)